-UNITAR gratefully acknowledges the following for their support in the UNITAR Youth Ambassador Programme:
+UNITAR would like to thank the following municipalities and organizations for their support of the Youth Ambassador Programme:

 - Hiroshima City Government